 Your sump pump is usually located in your basement in a utility room or laundry space.

-1. How does my sump pump work?
-Permanent link to How does my sump pump work?
+How does my sump pump work?

 When it rains or the snow melts, the water is absorbed into the soil and down into the underground water table.
 The water table is the underground area that is saturated with water, and the water rises and falls over time.